erikat21/LoL-First-Achievements-Project/README.md

 | CDF      | 0.00713213 | 0         |
 | CT       | 0.00243994 | 0         |

-After I ran a permutation test by shuffling league 500 times to collect 500 simulated TVD values.
-I got an observed TVD value of 0.992604 and a p-value of 0.0.
-Since my p-value of 0.0 is less than my significance level of 0.05 I reject the null in favor of the alternative suggesting the missingness of first_dragon is dependent on the league column, indicating that some leagues may have more frequently missing values.
+After I ran a permutation test by shuffling **league** 500 times to collect 500 simulated TVD values.
+I got an **observed TVD value of 0.992604** and a **p-value of 0.0**.
+Since my p-value of 0.0 is less than my significance level of 0.05 I reject the null in favor of the alternative suggesting the missingness of **first_dragon** is dependent on the **league** column, indicating that some leagues may have more frequently missing values.

 Below is a plot of the empirical distribution of TVD's from my permutation test.
 <iframe